D-Niermann/BreadCalculator/README.md

 ## Known Issues
 - removing the per-ferment list elements in the Main dough is not undo-able!
 Needs add button
 - Adding up percentages over 100% is possible by user input and kinda breaks the calculation (obviously)
-- Needs more features (like easy to set total hydration)